-Brian M. Go, 47, has been elected as a Director of the Company in 2020.
-He is presently the Deputy Chief Financial Officer of JG Summit Holdings, Inc, Vice President - Global Exports & Corporate New Ventures of Universal Robina Corporation and Managing Director of JG Digital Capital Pte.
-Ltd. He is also a director for JG Summit Petrochemical Corporation and a member of the Senior Advisory Board of Robinsons Bank.
-He started his career in New York City with Booz Allen Hamilton in 1996, in the Financial Services practice.
-He returned to Manila in 1998, starting at Digitel/Sun Cellular, a telecom company, and subsidiary of JG Summit Holdings, handling Corporate Planning, and eventually becoming Managing Director of the datacom business.
-He moved to China in 2003, initially serving as Finance Director for the food and real estate operations of the family business in China.
-In late 2007, he assumed the General Manager role for the food business (URC China), while concurrently taking on the CFO role for the real estate business (Ding Feng Real Estate).
-After relocating to Singapore, he took on the role of General Manager for the URC Malaysia and Singapore subsidiaries of URC from 2015-2018.
-He graduated from Harvard College in 1996.
-He completed the Executive MBA program at Kellogg-HKUST in Hong Kong in 2007 and is a CFA Charterholder, having passed the CFA Level III Exam in 2013.
+Brian M. Go, 48, has been elected as a Director of the Company in 2020.
+He is presently the Chief Finance and Risk Officer of JG Summit Holdings, Inc. He is also Vice President of International Trading Operations & Corporate New Ventures for Universal Robina Corporation (URC).
+He is also a member of the Investment Committee of JG Digital Equity Ventures (JGDEV), a Senior Advisory Board member of Robinsons Bank, and a Board Director for JG Summit Petrochemical Corporation until December 2021.
+Brian started his career in New York City with Booz Allen Hamilton in 1996, in the Financial Services practice.
+He returned to Manila in 1998, working at DTPI (Digitel/Sun Cellular), working in Corporate Planning, and as Managing Director of the Datacom business.
+He worked in China from 2003 to 2013, serving as Finance Director, then Chief Financial Officer, of Ding Feng Real Estate (DFRE) group of companies.
+From 2007, he concurrently assumed the General Manager role for URC China, and was later General Manager for URC Malaysia/Singapore.
+Brian graduated from Harvard College in 1996.
+He completed an Executive MBA with Kellogg-HKUST in 2007, and is a CFA charter holder.

-Perry L. Pe, 59, has been the Assistant Corporate Secretary of the Company since 1994.
+Perry L. Pe, 60, has been the Assistant Corporate Secretary of the Company since 1994.
 He has been a Director since 1995.
 He is also the Corporate Secretary of SIAEP and A-Plus; Senior Partner of Romulo, Mabanta, Buenaventura, Sayoc, and Delos Angeles Law Office; Director of Delphi Group, Ace Saatchi Saatchi, AG & P Philippines, Inc., Island Quarry and Aggregate Corporation, Apo Land and Quarry Corporation.
 Honorary Consul General of Denmark to the Philippines.

-Apollo P. Madrid, 80, has been the Senior Vice President - Operations and Administration of the Company since 1990.
+Apollo P. Madrid, 81, has been the Senior Vice President - Operations and Administration of the Company since 1990.

-Aldrich T. Javellana, 47, was appointed Finance Adviser of the Company in February 16, 2016.
-He is Senior Vice President and Treasurer of JG Summit Holdings, Inc. Prior to joining JGSHI in 2003, he worked in Corporate Finance with CLSA Exchange Capital.
+Aldrich T. Javellana, 48, was appointed Finance Adviser of the Company in February 16, 2016.
+He is the Senior Vice President and Treasurer of JG Summit Holdings, Inc. He was appointed Senior Vice President of JGSHI on

+October 2, 2017 and has been Vice President-Treasurer of JGSHI since January 2, 2012.
+Prior to joining JGSHI in 2003, he worked in Corporate Finance with CLSA Exchange Capital.
 He graduated from De La Salle University with a degree in BS Accountancy and is a Certified Public Accountant.